A Local’s Guide to Minneapolis

 If I’m being honest, downtown isn’t one of my favorite places in Minneapolis because certain areas of it are pretty empty on the weekend.
 That being said, one area that actually sees decent foot traffic is the North Loop.

 If you’re on the hunt for a nice upscale restaurant, look no further.
-North Loop is known for it’s top notch cuisine.
+North Loop is known for its top-notch cuisine.

-If you’re more into the music seen, hit up 7th Avenue or Target Center for a concert.
+If you’re more into the music scene, hit up 7th Avenue or Target Center for a concert.
 Brave New Workshop, a comedy theatre, has some of the best improv I’ve seen.
 Connor and I celebrated our first anniversary here and we still laugh about it today.

 Eat Street